-Cold winter weather can bring life to a standstill in Pennsylvania.
-From bumper-to-bumper traffic on the highways to school closings during times of inclement weather, there are many ways in which icy and snowy weather in Pennsylvania will affect your experience out on the roads.
+Cold winter weather can bring life to a standstill in Hamburg.
+From bumper-to-bumper traffic on the highways to school closings during times of inclement weather, there are many ways in which icy and snowy weather in Hamburg will affect your experience out on the roads.

 Statistically, winter weather has a major impact on traffic and personal safety.
 The three statistics below help give a clear understanding of the risks associated with winter weather.